jostylr/event-when/eventwhen.md

 * string.
 This could be an action, in which case it is .
 Or it could be an event which case it is emitted, the data going along for the ride.
 * function.
 Classic.
 It gets executed. no given context
 * handler.
 This is an object of type handler.
 It allows us to stash stuff in the object.
 * [possible handler types...].
 The array form gets executed in order.
-The array can contain Handler objects that are then handled
+The array can contain Handler objects that are then handled.
+It can also contain an array of global, fun, args.

 We have a cont value that if false will terminate execution of further handlers.